ringcentral/ringcentral-chatbot-js/third-party-services.md

 Note: code snippet above might not be the latest version.
 Please refer to [this file](https://github.com/tylerlong/glip-github-chatbot/blob/master/express.js) for the latest code.

-In the code above, we get code parameter and exchange it for access token.
+In the code above, we get `code` parameter and exchange it for access token.
-Then we save/update a service in the `services` database table.
+Then we create/update a service in the `services` database table.

 ### Step 3: Your app accesses the API with the user's access token